Tetsuya3850/CS-Terminology/README.md

 ## Networking

 ### HTTP
 HTTP, the Hyper Text Transfer Protocol, is the application protocol for transmitting hypermedia documents, such as HTML.
 Due to its extensibility, it is also used for fetching images and videos or to post content to servers.
 After the original request to fetch the HTML document, the web browser parses the file and makes additional HTTP requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
 HTTP follows a client-server model, with a client (web browser) opening a connection to make a request, then waiting until it receives a response.
 HTTP is a stateless protocol, meaning that the server does not keep any data between two requests (cookies enable stateful sessions).

 ### HTTP Messages
 Requests consists of an HTTP method (like GET, POST), the path of the resource to fetch, the version of the HTTP protocol, optional headers and a body (for POST).
 Responses consists of the version of the HTTP protocol, a status code indicating if the request has been successful or not (ex.
 200, 404), a status message (short description of the status code), headers and optionally a body containing the fetched resource.

 ### TCP/IP
 TCP (Transmission Control Protocol) is responsible for routing application protocols to the correct application on the destination computer.
 When the TCP layer receives the application layer protocol data from above, it segments it into manageable 'chunks' and then adds a TCP header to each 'chunk'.
 The information contained in the TCP header includes the port number of the application the data needs to be sent to.
 When the TCP layer receives a packet from the IP (Internet Protocol) layer below it, the TCP layer strips the TCP header data from the packet, does some data reconstruction if necessary, and then sends the data to the correct application using the port number taken from the TCP header.
-TCP's job is to get application level data from application to application reliably.
-The task of getting data from computer to computer is the job of IP.
-IP packets are independent entities and may arrive out of order or not at all.
-It is TCP's job to make sure packets arrive and are in the correct order.
+As such, while the TCP's job is to get application level data from application to application reliably, the task of getting data from computer to computer is the job of IP.
+IP packets are independent entities and may arrive out of order or not at all, but the TCP make sure packets arrive and are in the correct order (requests a resubmit if necessary).

-TCP is a connection-oriented protocol over an IP network.
-Connection is established and terminated using a handshake.
-All packets sent are guaranteed to reach the destination in the original order and without corruption through:

-Sequence numbers and checksum fields for each packet Acknowledgement packets and automatic retransmission If the sender does not receive a correct response, it will resend the packets.
-If there are multiple timeouts, the connection is dropped.
-TCP also implements flow control and congestion control.
-These guarantees cause delays and generally result in less efficient transmission than UDP.

-To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
-It can be expensive to have a large number of open connections between web server threads and say, a memcached server.
-Connection pooling can help in addition to switching to UDP where applicable.

 TCP is useful for applications that require high reliability but are less time critical.
-Some examples include web servers, database info, SMTP, FTP, and SSH.
+Some examples include web servers, database, SMTP, FTP, and SSH.

-Use TCP over UDP when:

-You need all of the data to arrive intact
-You want to automatically make a best estimate use of the network throughput

 ### IP Address
-IP (Internet Protocol) address is a network addressable location.
+IP address is a network addressable location.
 Each IP address must be unique within its network.
-The addresses are in the form nnn.nnn.nnn.nnn where nnn must be a number from 0 - 255.
 Any Internet-connected computer can be reached through a public IP Address, which consists of 32 bits for IPv4 (they are usually written as four numbers between 0 and 255, separated by dots (e.g., 173.194.121.32) or which consists of 128 bits for IPv6 (they are usually written as eight groups of 4 hexadecimal numbers, separated by colons (e.g., 2027:0da8:8b73:0000:0000:8a2e:0370:1337).
-Computers can handle those addresses easily, but people have a hard time finding out who's running the server or what service the website offers.
-IP addresses are hard to remember and might change over time.
-To solve all those problems we use human-readable addresses called domain names.
+Although computers can handle those addresses easily, people have a hard time finding out who's running the server or what service the website offers.
+To solve these problems we use human-readable addresses called domain names.

 ### DNS
 DNS is a distributed database system which translates human-friendly domain names to numerical IP addresses.
 For example, www.google.com translates to 216.58.218.110.
 DNS is implemented as a distributed directory service.
 Each DNS server stores a database of domain names to IP addresses.
 If it cannot find a domain name being queried in this database, it forwards the request to other DNS servers.
-To improve performance, caching is heavily used.
-DNS results can also be cached by your browser or OS for a certain period of time,
+When the IP address is found, the original database will cache it to improve performance.
+DNS results can also be cached by your browser or OS.

 ### CORS
 CORS (Cross-Origin Resource Sharing) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
-A user agent makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port than the one from which the current document originated.
 For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
 For example, XMLHttpRequest and the Fetch API follow the same-origin policy.
-This means that a web application using those APIs can only request HTTP resources from the same domain the application was loaded from unless CORS headers are used.

 ### Cookie
 Cookie is a small piece of data that a server sends to the user's web browser.
 The browser may store it and send it back with the next request to the same server.
 It remembers stateful information for the stateless HTTP protocol.
 Cookies are mainly used for session management (logins, shopping carts, game scores), personalization(user preferences and themes), and tracking(recording and analyzing user behavior).

 ### UDP

-User datagram protocol (UDP)

-UDP is connectionless.
-Datagrams (analogous to packets) are guaranteed only at the datagram level.
-Datagrams might reach their destination out of order or not at all.
-UDP does not support congestion control.
-Without the guarantees that TCP support, UDP is generally more efficient.

-UDP can broadcast, sending datagrams to all devices on the subnet.
-This is useful with DHCP because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.

-UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.
+UDP (User datagram protocol), contrast to TCP do not support congestion control (make sure all packets arrive and is in order) and therefore is less reliable but more efficient.
+Use UDP over TCP when you need the lowest latency and late data is worse than loss of data.
+Examples are real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.

-Use UDP over TCP when:

-You need the lowest latency
-Late data is worse than loss of data
-You want to implement your own error correction

 ### SSL/TLS